ananya41309/DPCS-PROJECT-1/README.md

 - **Slicing**: Slice the polyhedron using a plane defined by the equation `Ax + By + Cz + D = 0`, creating two new polyhedra.
 - **Visualization**: Render the polyhedron as wireframes in a 3D perspective view using SDL2.
 - **Geometric Properties**: Calculate the surface area and volume of the polyhedron based on its vertices and faces.
+- Orthographic Projection: Generate orthographic projections of the polyhedron for standard views (top, front, and side).
+This feature creates 2D projections where the 3D object is displayed without perspective distortion, making it useful for engineering and design purposes.
+Each view (top, front, side) displays the polyhedron’s dimensions and spatial relationships as seen from perpendicular angles.
+- 3D Reconstruction: Reconstruct the 3D polyhedron from given 2D orthographic projections.
+This process involves taking multiple 2D views (typically top, front, and side projections) and aligning them in 3D space to approximate the original polyhedron structure.

 **Input and Output**
 - **Input Format**: